Andrew Rosenblum

 Ryder says this sensitivity to the presence of sugar evolved because, for thousands of years, it was relatively scarce.
 In the summer, aside from fruit, our Paleolithic ancestors derived sugar only from tubers, other starches, and complex carbohydrates.

 In contrast, the modern food system is filled with simple sugars and sweeteners that effectively overload taste receptors in the tongue and gut.
-Non-sugar sweeteners like aspartame in diet cola act as a trick, causing insulin responses even though these molecules do not consist of actual sugar that the body can collect.
+Non-sugar sweeteners like aspartame in diet cola act as a trick to trigger an insulin response even though these molecules do not actually consist of real sugar that the body can collect.

-Ryder says, “Things like aspartame can’t be metabolized properly, so the insulin response keeps getting triggered.
+Ryder says, “Things like aspartame can’t be metabolized properly, so they keep hitting the insulin response.
 “But there’s no sugar coming in.”

 So our repeated insulin trips can lead to type 2 diabetes and many other issues.
-These include a potential link between long-term non-sugar sweetener consumption and cardiovascular disease, disruption of gut microbiota, and colonization of beneficial bacteria and other organisms in the gastrointestinal tract.
+This includes a potential link between long-term non-sugar sweetener consumption and cardiovascular disease, disruption of gut microbiota, and colonization of beneficial bacteria and other organisms in the gastrointestinal tract.

 Brazzein avoids these metabolic disruptions because our bodies process proteins differently.
-It tastes sweet on the tongue but breaks down in our gut without triggering an insulin response.
+It tastes sweet on the tongue but does not trigger an insulin response and is broken down in our gut.

 Ryder says, “They start breaking down into peptides and amino acids.
-“So while sugar and sucralose and aspartame keep triggering insulin responses across all the taste receptors in the gut, proteins are already done.”
+“So while sugar and sucralose and aspartame continue to trigger insulin responses across all the taste receptors in the gut, proteins are already done.”

-Nutrition experts in conversations with Proto.Life provided qualified support for Oobli’s Brazzein as a way for Americans to reduce calories from sugary drinks, but expressed a desire to see more research before fully endorsing each product.
+Nutrition experts in conversations with Proto.Life have expressed qualified support for Oobli’s Brazzein as a way for Americans to reduce calories from sugary beverages, but they have expressed a desire to see more research before fully endorsing each product.

-“Are there health benefits to Brazzein-sweetened drinks?
+“Are there health benefits to Brazzein-sweetened beverages?
 Yes.
 They have fewer calories than regular sugar and a lower glycemic load,” says William Li, author of Eat to Beat Disease.
-He also noted that preliminary studies suggest the protein has antioxidant and anti-inflammatory properties, but research to determine what dosage is needed in humans has not been conducted.
+He also added that preliminary studies suggest that the protein has antioxidant and anti-inflammatory properties, but research to determine what dosage is needed in humans has not been conducted.
 “So it’s premature to speculate about benefits or potential long-term side effects,” he says.

-Christina Fasulo, a senior clinical dietitian at UCLA, found Brazzein promising as an alternative to excessive sugar in the American diet.
-She also noted the intriguing lab and animal results showing antioxidant and anti-inflammatory effects of Brazzein, but said she would like to see human studies before recommending the substance to patients.
+Christina Fasulo, a senior clinical dietitian at UCLA, notes that Brazzein appears promising as an alternative to excessive sugar in the American diet.
+She also points out intriguing lab and animal results showing Brazzein’s antioxidant and anti-inflammatory effects but says she would like to see human studies before recommending the substance to patients.

-Fasulo also points out that the evidence for diet soda is inconsistent without going entirely down that path.
+Fasulo also notes that the evidence regarding diet soda is inconsistent without fully dismissing it.
 A recent meta-analysis of 20 randomized controlled trials found that non-sugar sweeteners actually help induce weight loss and fat reduction.

-Danica Cowan, a dietitian at the University of California, San Francisco, agrees that sugary sweet drinks are a particular concern.
-This is because our bodies process liquid calories faster and can drink sugary beverages much more quickly.
+Danica Cowan, a dietitian at the University of California, San Francisco, agrees that sugary sweetened beverages are a particular concern.
+This is because our bodies process liquid calories much faster and can drink sugary beverages much more quickly.
 “Most people wouldn’t eat five cakes in a day,” she says.
 “But people can have five cans in a day.”

 The future of sweeteners?